ukmars/ukmarsbot-mazerunner/documents/profiles.md

 # Profiles

 Movement of UKMARSBOT is managed by the velocity profiles.
-Code for the Profile class is found in profile.
+Code for the Profile class is found in profile.h.

 A Profile is a computer generates set of velocities that varies over time.
 Both forward and rotary motion have profiles and both are treated exactly the same by the code.
 In fact, the forward and rotation profiles are both instances of the same C++ class.
 The only difference is that one has units of mm, mm/s and mm/s/s and the other has units of deg, deg/s and deg/s/s.
 Nothing in the Profile code cares about what the units represent - they are just numbers - and so the same code can be used for both.